MJMcGuffin/muqcs.js/README.md

     ));

 In this second approach, the space and time requirements of each step of the circuit are O(2^N), so, much better than in the first approach.
-The magic happens in the CMatrix.transformStateVectorWith2x2() method, which is based on Quirk’s source code https://github.com/Strilanc/Quirk/ , in particular, Quirk's applyToStateVectorAtQubitWithControls() method in src/math/Matrix.js
+The magic happens in the CMatrix.transformStateVectorWith2x2() method, which is based on Quirk’s source code https://github.com/Strilanc/Quirk/ , in particular, Quirk's applyToStateVectorAtQubitWithControls() method in src/math/Matrix.js (<a href="https://github.com/Strilanc/Quirk/blob/master/src/math/Matrix.js#L678">link to specific line</a>)

 More explanation and code examples appear in the slides under the doc folder of the repository.